zeli8888/COMP41720-Distributed-Systems/lab2/readme.md

           📊 Final document content: username_eventual_write
           ```

+      3. Executive Summary & Key Observations
+          - Stale Data Visibility: Initial reads from secondary nodes returned outdated data, confirming the presence of stale data during replication windows.

+          - Propagation Latency: The system demonstrated a 104ms replication delay, with data becoming consistent across all nodes after the second read attempt.

+          - Eventual Nature Proven: The retry loop successfully captured the transition from inconsistent to consistent state, validating the "eventual" guarantee.

+          - High Availability: Unlike strong consistency configurations, the system maintained continuous availability for both reads and writes throughout the experiment.
+      4. Detailed Analysis of Architectural Trade-offs

+      5. Justifying Configuration Choice for Business Requirements

 3. Causal Consistency (Optional / Bonus):
     - design an experiment to demonstrate that causally related operations are observed in order, even if other concurrent operations are not.
       1. Run the Spring Boot application with consistency test: